The DJ Touch is a portable turntable touchscreen and interactive LED display.

 High level diagram of DJ Touch system

 On the computer end, there is a serial read-in code that translates the binary bits of information into a full image.
-Applications can be developed to use the data to track motion across the screen, or as demonstrated in the main DJ application.
+Applications can be developed to use the data to track motion across the screen or as a virtual turntable, as demonstrated in the main DJ application.

 The project relies on I2C, SPI and serial communication protocols.
 I2C is used to program the camera to allow for optimal image capture of the touchscreen.
 SPI is used to drive the LED display, controlling up to a maximum of 64 LEDs using only four input wires from the microcontroller.
 The serial communication data stream is custom formatted in order to minimize the time needed to send data over the connection.

 With the limited bandwidth of the serial port connection, our device speed is limited.
-With the addition of processing from the MATLAB front end, the low sampling rate can be compensated for, applying correlation to determine user movement.
+With the addition of processing from the MATLAB front end, the low sampling rate can be compensated for, determining user movement by applying correlation.
 Using a reduced version of the code, which only outputs rotational speed, we can speed up the rate of image sampling and increase the sensitivity of the device.
 For demonstration purposes, however, we felt that streaming the full image was essential to show the proper operation of the touchscreen.

 As the device's sole output is through the serial port connection, there were no applicable standards by which our device had to conform.